NomicFoundation/hardhat-vscode/docs/publish-extension.md

 10. Ensure .env file is populated with GA and Sentry secrets before packaging (see `./env.example`)

-11. Generate a release candidate vsix file with `npm run package`, the vsix file should appear in the `./client` folder with the new version number
+11. Generate a release candidate vsix file with `pnpm run package`, the vsix file should appear in the `./client` folder with the new version number

 12. Manually run smoke tests on the new features across all supported platforms, using contracts from <https://github.com/NomicFoundation/smoke-tests-vscode>: